rubyconfig/config/README.md

 * `knockout_prefix` - ability to remove elements of the array set in earlier loaded settings file.
 Default: `nil`

-## Working with Heroku

-Heroku uses ENV object to store sensitive settings which are like the local files described above.
-You cannot upload such files to Heroku because it's ephemeral filesystem gets recreated from the git sources on each instance refresh.
+## Environment variables

-To use config with Heroku just set the `use_env` var to `true` in your `config/initializers/config.rb` file.
+To load environment variables from the `ENV` object, that will override any settings defined in files, set the `use_env` to true in your `config/initializers/config.rb` file.
 Eg:

 ```ruby
 Config.setup do |config|